-Sara Manisera is an independent reporter and author working in the Middle East, in particular in Lebanon, Iraq, Syria, Tunisia and Italy.
+Sara Manisera is an independent reporter and writer working in the Middle East, in particular in Lebanon, Iraq, Syria, Tunisia and Italy.

-Her work focuses on women, civil society, conflicts, environment, migration and organized crime.
-It has been published in several international media outlets such as Al Jazeera, Libérration, Deutsche Welle, CNN, Antony Bourdain, Christian Science Monitor, Radio Swiss Television, RAI, Middle East Eye, Ozy, Roads&Kingdoms, Al Monitor, The Nation, Slate, The New Humanitarian, Internazionale, Lifegate, Courrier International, Repubblica, La Stampa and many others.
+Her work focuses on women, civil society, conflict, environment, migration and organised crime.
+Her work has been published in numerous international media outlets including Al Jazeera, Libérration, Deutsche Welle, CNN, Christian Science Monitor, Radio Swiss Television, RAI, Middle East Eye, Ozy, Roads&Kingdoms, Al Monitor, The Nation, Slate, The New Humanitarian, Internazionale, Lifegate, Courrier International, Repubblica, La Stampa and many others.

 Sara Manisera